It is delicious. Many love its spicy zing. But few people know that the benefits of garlic can do more than drive away vampires.

 In addition, rumors about a possible potency-enhancing effect of garlic keep circulating.

-As a study shows, there could be a grain of truth in these rumors.
-Researchers proved that the sulfur compound allicin promotes blood flow (Batirel et al. 200251).
+As a study shows, these rumors could have a grain of truth.
+Researchers proved the sulfur compound allicin promotes blood flow (Batirel et al. 200251).

 In most men, erectile dysfunction is physiological and not psychological.
 To maintain an erection, efficient blood flow in the arteries is critical.

 Therefore, erectile dysfunction indicates a hardening of the arteries.
-Consumption of garlic may help prevent such cardiovascular disease (Bayan et al. 201452).
+Consuming garlic may help prevent such cardiovascular disease (Bayan et al. 201452).

 Garlic Side Effects

-Although garlic is largely considered safe, susceptible people need to be careful when using it.
+Although garlic is largely considered safe, people must be careful.

 When eaten, garlic can cause bad breath, a burning sensation in the mouth, heartburn, nausea, body odor, or flatulence.